yulya3102/agda-asm/paper/Intro.md

 файлов, но формализации механизмов динамической линковки, как и в Bedrock, представлено не было.
 }{
-Software verification can be difficult and therefore neglected.
-Despite the complexity of the task, it is worth verifying a certain range of software such as development tools (toolchains), because errors in toolchains are especially hard to find.
-Moreover, toolchains are commonly used even in those areas where the cost of failure is extremely high such as avionics or nuclear reactor control systems.

-Different groups of researchers try to develop verified toolchains, but it is still far from completely reliable development tools.
-For example, VeLLVM
-\citep{vellvm} formalizes LLVM intermediate language and performs formally correct optimizations.
-Another project, CompCert \citep{compcert}, is closer to realistic toolchains: it is a compiler of the C language that performs optimizations which are proven to preserve the semantics of the compiled program.
-However, even CompCert does not cover all steps of
-compilation: for example, it uses a system linker which is not verified.

-The linker might seem to be quite a simple program and it is hard to make a mistake in its code.
-Probably, it has been that way until link-time optimizations appeared.
-These optimizations make program logic more complex, making it possible to introduce a bug in linker's source code.
-Recent research proves it: stress-testing for linkers revealed a myriad of bugs during link-time optimizations (LTO) phase \citep{ltostress}.
-It shows that linker verification should not be neglected.

 The linker is a low-level program that works with object files containing machine code.
 Therefore, to reason about it, we need a formalization of a low-level language that uses abstractions associated with the machine code, like